burningion/distributed-tracing-with-apm-workshop/README.md

 # Distributed Tracing with APM Workshop

-This is a follow up repo to my [2018 Dash APM Workshop](https://github.com/burningion/dash-apm-workshop), incorporating feedback from the event.
+This is a follow up repo to a [2018 Dash APM Workshop](https://github.com/burningion/dash-apm-workshop), incorporating feedback from the event.

 Specifically, this adds: